SLKone/staging/_case-studies/Developing-a-Financial-Plan-200M-Womens-Healthcare.md

 ---

 #### Situation
-- The client was a $200M women’s healthcare company
+- The client was a $200M women's healthcare company
 - The company had grown rapidly in the prior two years, primarily through acquisitions
 - The inorganic growth, coupled with existing process weaknesses in budgeting, led to increased confusion and a lack of confidence in the financial statements
 - Budgeting processes were decentralized and performed in an ad-hoc manger